cdl-geneseo/geneseo-dictionary/C/CTA.md

 # CTA

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : CTA

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- Classroom Technology Assistant, a job position in Milne library that helps with the technologies used in the library classrooms.